dlwh/draccus/README.md

 a few changes to make it more suitable for my use cases.
 The main changes are:

 * Support for subtyping configs (that is, choosing between different configs based on a parameter)
-* WIP: Support for including config files in config files
+* Support for including config files in config files
 * Better support for containers of configs (e.g. a list of configs)
 * Couple of bug fixes